zahur76/MilestoneProject_2/README.md

 22. Functions for character.html page coded (character modal selection, home button)
 23. Star wars API included to character selection page
 24. 404.html added page
+25. Final project review
+26. Adjustments made
-25. Final testing performed
+27. Final testing performed

 ## FEATURES

 The site consists of a two page design.
-The first page consists of the game which is made up of a logo, card grid system, control buttons, counter and footer.
+The first page consists of the game which is made up of a logo, rules link, card grid system, control buttons, counter and footer.
 Two modals have also been included and described below.

 ![Image of main page](assets/doc/mainpage.png)